 Say it right

 You can’t always say yes to every customer request.
 Learning to say no, and being subtle about it, is a very important skill in customer relationships.
-It also requires great degree of personal control.
+It also requires great degree of self control.

 Don’t leave your clients with a flat-out “no”.
 That’s not the message you want to send.
 Instead, try to ease the pain of denial by suggesting alternative solutions.